Macrometacorp/docs/docs/cep/tutorials/data-cleaning.md

 ---
-sidebar_position: 4
+sidebar_position: 40
-title: Data Cleansing
+title: Data Cleaning Examples
 ---

-This page explains ways to clean your data.
+This page shows examples of ways to clean your data.

 ## Value based Filtering